The best beaches in Gran Canaria

 Anfi del Mar and Arguineguín: great for water sports

 Further west, Anfi Beach, fringed with coconut palms, has 11,000 tons of fine white sand.
-Originally known as Playa de la Verga, this resort was built in the 1990s by a Bjørn Lyng, a Norwegian businessman.
+Originally known as Playa de la Verga, this resort was built in the 1990s by Bjørn Lyng, a Norwegian businessman.
 He wanted to recreate the look and feel of a Caribbean beach on Gran Canaria and he certainly achieved that.

 It’s located in a protected lagoon, flanked on one side by a pier and on the other by a heart-shaped island and the marina.
 The waters are so calm that it’s safe for children, great for snorkelling and ideal for water sports.
-You can rent kayaks, paddle boards, jet skis and small boats or take a tour on a glass bottom ferry and discover the highlights of the area.
+You can rent kayaks, paddle boards, jet skis and small boats.
+Or take a tour on a glass bottom ferry and discover the highlights of the area.

 Tip: Try Beach Club Maroa, on the island, for your evening cocktail, and enjoy the sunset.